brown-band/website/pages/scripts/2016-2017/spring/cornell.md

 \*shoves breadsticks in purse\* Gotta go.

-:sd[Band forms two lines breadsticks and counterskates to "In the Fray"]
+:sd[Band forms two lines breadsticks and counterskates to “In the Fray”]

 That’s all for us.
 Cash us ousside howbow dah?! (or at the basketball doubleheader v.
 Princeton next weekend).
 But I don’t know, that’s none of my business.
 Brown Band out!